Search for Malaysia Airlines Flight 370: Shipwreck discoveries

-On 13 May 2015, it was announced that Fugro Equator had discovered wreckage of a previously uncharted 19th century cargo ship 4,000 metres underwater, more than 1,000 km off Australia's west coast.
+On 13 May 2015, it was announced that Fugro Equator had discovered wreckage of a previously uncharted 19th-century cargo ship 4000 m underwater, more than 1000 km off Australia's west coast.
 Fugro Supporter was diverted to the area to deploy an unmanned submarine to scan the seabed.
 Imaging of the site clearly showed an anchor and other manmade objects.
 It was announced that the related imagery would be provided to expert marine archaeologists for potential identification.
 Peter Foley, director of search operations, called it a "fascinating find but it's not what we're looking for".
+The wreck has been identified as either the brig W. Gordon (lost in 1877) or the barque Magdala (lost in 1882) with a conclusive identification difficult due to the extreme depth and remoteness of the wreck.

 In December 2015, an anomalous sonar contact was made of a possible man-made object and the Havila Harmony was sent to investigate.
 On 2 January 2016, its AUV captured high-resolution sonar images, which confirmed the contact was a shipwreck.
 Experts at the Western Australian Museum advised that the ship is likely an iron or steel vessel from the turn of the 19th century.
+This wreck was later identified as that of the West Ridge.